StevenXL/learn-rails/NOTES.md

 What I am going to do is store the form data in Google Drive through Google Drive API.
 I will send the data to a spreadsheet on Google Drive, and since Google already takes care of user access and uthentication, I do not have to worry about it.
 The google_drive gem will provide the appropriate functionality.
 (It is a wrapper for the Google Drive API).

 We will add the data to our model.
 Saving data to a Google Drive Spreadsheet is a data manipulation operation, and all data manipulation should be handled by the model.
 This follows the Rails maxim of "Skinny Controller, Fat Model".
 (Note that a controller should have only enough code to instantiate a model and render a web page).

+# Transactional E-mail

+Transaction e-mail is e-mail sent from a web application.
+Common examples include email verifying registration, shipping of an item, or a change in the user settings.
+The ActionMailer gem makes it easy to send transaction e-mail.

+Tranactional e-mail in Rails hues closely to the MVC model, but I will need a Model, a View, and a *Mailer*.
+A mailer is similar to a controller in that it combines attributes from a model with a view file.
+Any method we add to a mailer class can be called from a controller, triggering an e-mail.